 I am a radiologist who specializes in body imaging using MRI, CT, and ultrasound.
 I have a particular interest in hepatobiliary and genitourinary cancers, and I collaborate closely with Memorial Sloan Kettering oncologists and surgeons to best plan the treatment approach for disease management.
-Together, we provide the multidisciplinary approach to patient care and research that Memorial Sloan Kettering emphasizes.
+Together, we provide the multidisciplinary approach to patient care and research that MSK emphasizes.

 In addition to performing image interpretation and ultrasound-guided biopsies, I routinely collaborate in clinical research, with an emphasis on imaging evaluation for patients participating in clinical drug trials, as well as evaluating evolving techniques for body MRI and ultrasound.
-I also regularly participate in teaching doctors who are undergoing specialty training at Memorial Sloan Kettering.
+I also regularly participate in teaching doctors who are undergoing specialty training at MSK.

 I am a member of the American College of Radiology, the Radiologic Society of North America, Society of Radiologists in Ultrasound, and the American Roentgen Ray Society.

 - Clinical Expertise: Cross-sectional Imaging: MRI, CT, and Ultrasound